-- (a) Consultants and Associate Specialists employed under the Terms and Conditions of Service for Hospital Medical and Dental staff are permitted to carry out private practice in NHS Hospitals subject to the conditions outline in the handbook, "A Guide to the Management of Private Practice in the NHS".
-Consultants who have signed new contracts with the Trust will be subject to the terms applying to private practice in those contracts. - (b) All medical staff are entitled to fees for other work outside the NHS contractual duties under "Category 2" (Paragraph 37 of the Terms and Conditions for Medical and Dental staff) e.g examinations and reports for life insurance purposes. - (c) Doctors in training should not undertake locum work outside their contracts where such work would be in breach of their contracted hours.

-All private work should be notified to the Trust secretary.

-- 22.12.2 All other types of NHS staff employed by the Trust are encouraged to refrain from carrying out private work.
+- (a).
+Consultants and Associate Specialists employed under the Terms and Conditions of Service for Hospital Medical and Dental staff are permitted to carry out private practice in NHS Hospitals subject to the conditions outline in the handbook, "A Guide to the Management of Private Practice in the NHS".
+Consultants who have signed new contracts with the Trust will be subject to the terms applying to private practice in those contracts. - (b).
+All medical staff are entitled to fees for other work outside the NHS contractual duties under "Category 2" (Paragraph 37 of the Terms and Conditions for Medical and Dental staff) e.g. examinations and reports for life insurance purposes. - (c).
+Doctors in training should not undertake locum work outside their contracts where such work would be in breach of their contracted hours. - (i).
+All private work should be notified to the Company secretary. - 22.12.2.
+All other types of NHS staff employed by the Trust are encouraged to refrain from carrying out private work.
 Under exceptional circumstances employees may request formal agreement from their line-manager to engage in private work.
-If an employee does engage in private work the following criteria must be complied with: - (a) They do not use their NHS titles or the Trust's name in advertising their private work, - (b) They do not use any NHS resource including Trust buildings or facilities, stationary, secretarial support, equipment or postage, - (c) It does not adversely affect their capacity to perform their NHS duties, - (d) Private work is only undertaken at times when staff are off duty or on annual leave, - (e) They do not leave business cards or place posters in Trust premises, - (f) Appropriate adherence is paid to Working Time Regulations and issues of Health and Safety in relation to working hours - 22.12.3 If agreed, it is an Audit Committee requirement that the line manager must formally notify the arrangement to the Trust Company Secretary as a Declaration of Interest. - 22.12.4 Furthermore, it should be noted that any remuneration received from external organisations or individuals through lecturing, teaching activities or for services provided during Trust time, is income that belongs to the NHS and should therefore be paid into the relevant directorate budget.
+If an employee does engage in private work the following criteria must be complied with: - (a).
+They do not use their NHS titles or the Trust's name in advertising their private work. - (b).
+They do not use any NHS resource including Trust buildings or facilities, stationary, secretarial support, equipment or postage. - (c).
+It does not adversely affect their capacity to perform their NHS duties. - (d).
+Private work is only undertaken at times when staff are off duty or on annual leave or that declarations of category 2 or feepaying work are made in line with the requirements of the Declarations Policy and the Pay Policy. - (e).
+They do not leave business cards or place posters in Trust premises. - (f).
+Appropriate adherence is paid to Working Time Regulations and issues of Health and Safety in relation to working hours. - 22.12.3.
+If agreed, it is an Audit Committee requirement that the line manager must formally notify the arrangement to the Trust Company Secretary as a Declaration of Interest. - 22.12.4.
+Furthermore, it should be noted that any remuneration received from external organisations or individuals through lecturing, teaching activities or for services provided during Trust time, is income that belongs to the NHS and should therefore be paid into the relevant directorate budget.

-22.13 REWARDS FOR INITIATIVE
+22.13.
+REWARDS FOR INITIATIVE